Or mail a check payable to CommunityGiving with "Paynesville Area Community Foundation Endowment Fund " in the memo line to:

 PACF hosted the first annual Gala in 2007.
 Since then, the Paynesville Area Community Foundation has raised support for:

 Recognizing that they needed a partner with investment management, charitable giving, and other technical expertise, the nonprofit board began a conversation with the Central Minnesota Community Foundation (CMCF) upon the recommendation of Paynesville business owners and CMCF fund advisors Leo and Luella Louis.
-After exploring their options, the PACF board decided that partnering with CMCF would maximize their effectiveness.
+After exploring their options, the PACF board decided that partnering with CMCF would maximize their effectiveness, which they did in May 2008.